bemurphy/ocruby_redis/redis/redis.md

 * SET and GET with 256 bytes string
 * Linux 2.6 on a Xeon X3320 2.5Ghz
 * About 110,000 SETs per second, and 81,000 GETs per second

+!SLIDE incremental bullets

+# Other points of interest

+* Supports master/slave replication
+* Written in ANSI C, easy to compile and install
+* Past work sponsored by Engine Yard & Citrusbyte
+* Currently sponsored by VMWare

+!SLIDE bullets incremental

+# Who is using Redis?

+* Engine Yard
+* Craigslist
+* Guardian.uk
+* Ruby Minds
+* Github
+* You?